-35 Stupid-Simple Ways to Travel on a Budget
+35 Cheap Travel Tips for Traveling on a Budget

 It’s estimated that 42 million Americans traveled last summer.
 At an average cost of $1200 per person, that’s a whole lotta dough.
 Traveling with a family or even friends can add up quick, making a family vacation cost about as much as your health insurance deductible.
 Ouch.